MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/numerics.md

 ## Types

-The Numerics library supports the following types
+The numerics library supports the following types

 1. **`LittleEndian`**: A qubit array `qArr : Qubit[]` that represents an integer where `qArr[0]` denotes the least significant bit.